RavisSavoy47/AIAssessment/readme.md

 # Description
 Its a survival game where the enemy is trying to find the player.
 The player has to use that maps turane to avoid the enemy.
-If the enemy catches the player te enemy will return to its spawnpoint.
+If the enemy catches the player the enemy will return to its spawnpoint.

 ## How To Play
 - Use WASD to move the player.